Amazon says it has donated $100 million to charity through AmazonSmile in 5 years

 Amazon revealed that it has donated more than $100 million to charitable causes since the launch of AmazonSmile exactly five years ago.

-AmazonSmile, for the uninitiated, is a separate portal through which consumers can log in with their Amazon credentials and shop for millions of products as usual, though with notable omissions, such as Kindle books.
+AmazonSmile, which is open to shoppers in the U.S., U.K., and Germany, is a separate portal through which consumers can log in with their Amazon credentials and shop for millions of products as usual, though with notable omissions, such as Kindle books.
 But the main difference is that Amazon makes a donation of 0.5 percent of the product price to a charity of your choosing.
 The donations are made through the AmazonSmile Foundation and are presumably tax deductible for Amazon.

 To mark the $100 million milestone and the five-year anniversary of the program, Amazon said it will increase its donations ten-fold from today until November 2.